- Fixed assets are comprised of high value, long-term use inventory, can cost $260,000 per hour in unplanned production downtime if mismanaged.

 Mobile barcoding is flexible and extensible, enabling users to track and control any type of inventory or materials as well.
 Organizations can approach EAM with the same degree of granularity and oversight as a distributor would its traditional inventory.
 By equipping workers with the critical business data they need at their point of work, you can drive control, oversight and efficiency wherever assets and inventory are managed.

-Using mobile barcoding and automated data collection to track assets offers many benefits:
+Using mobile barcoding to track assets provides numerous benefits:

 Mobile barcoding technology doesn’t stop at barcodes.
 The software component can communicate with any endpoint that sends or receives data, such as RFID, IoT/IIoT devices, automated material handling devices, MES, TMS, WOM, databases and more.